-Our diocese has come alongside those seeking protection for over a decade.
-Through our Private Sponsorship Agreement with the Canadian government, any of our congregations as well as affiliated ecumenical or community groups can become sponsors for overseas individuals or families who are classed as refugees.
+Through our Private Sponsorship Agreement with the Canadian government, our diocese provides welcome and hospitality to some of the world’s neediest people who have lost everything due to war and strife.
+Any of our churches as well as affiliated ecumenical or community groups can become sponsors for overseas individuals or families who are classed as refugees.
 While sponsorship represents a significant commitment, there are a variety of options available to interested groups to make sponsorship both affordable and manageable.

 - Jesus—himself a refugee—invites us to ministry that transforms lives.

-- With the crises in Syria and Iraq, the need to resettle refugees has never been greater.
+- With the many crises throughout our global community, the need to resettle refugees has never been greater.

-- Sponsoring a refugee family does not just change their life, it changes everyone’s life.
+- Sponsoring a refugee family does not only change their life, it will change your life.

-To learn more about Refugee Sponsorship please email Rev. Scott Mcleod here.
+To learn more about Refugee Sponsorship, please email The Reverend Scott McLeod.